 ***This is part 2 of an ongoing series I am doing here at Carryonmyheart.com, you can find part 1 here.
 Anxiety is defined as an abnormal and overwhelming sense of apprehension and fears often marked by physical signs (such as tension, sweating and increased pulse rate) by doubt concerning the reality and nature of the threat, and by self-doubt… Read More

-The Necessity of Hope It’s normally assumed that a proper telling of a story should begin at the beginning.
+The Necessity of Hope It’s generally assumed that a proper telling of a story should begin at the beginning.
 I suppose it only makes sense, we humans like chronological.
-The problem with the beginning, at least with my story, is that you don’t see the hope, not right away at least.
-I’m sure if you’ve experienced any kind of trauma,… Read More
+The problem with the beginning, at least with my account, is that you don’t see the hope, not right away at least.
+I’m sure you can relate if you’ve experienced any… Read More